 On the x-ray, I see five cavities in his baby teeth, and I can see that the enamel is becoming compromised on 2 of the permanent teeth.

 The mother then asked what could she do differently to prevent these holes.
 We discussed sugary, junk foods, and we discussed snacking in-between meals.
 We discussed brushing, flossing, and fluoride.
 I went on to inform her why we were big fans of fluoride.

 Mom assured me that she was doing all that we had suggested.
 She informed me that she did NOT believe in fluoride, and that was NEVER going to happen.
 She then asked what else we could recommend.

 I think what mom was asking for was a fluoride alternative.
 When she asked the question, I didn’t have an answer.
 While at Yankee Dental 2014, I heard from numerous sources on the benefits of xylitol, press here to see how it works.
-I love it – we now have something else that we can add in our arsenal to fight tooth decay.
+I love it – we now have something else that we can add to our arsenal to fight tooth decay.

 For example, we work with people who for various reasons are put on medications that dry out their saliva and struggle with dry mouth.
 Have you ever seen the list of medications that cause dry mouth?
 We googled medications that cause dry mouth, and we found this.
 The list is huge.
 Unfortunately, it’s a very common problem.